 As Mike gives us an overview of the new Heritage Softail, he reminds us of the importance of the owner’s manual that comes with every new Harley.
 Every vehicle owners manual has a lot of pages of mundane, common sense info, but these manuals also have a lot of very important information that is necessary to learn as an owner and rider.
-If intending on doing your own maintenance and repairs, it is also very important to pick up the factory service manual for your year and model.
+If intending on doing your own maintenance and repairs, it is also very important to pick up the factory service manual for your year and model, specs can be different.
 A lot of riders find it hard to separate with the 100 + dollars it will cost to purchase a Harley Davidson service manual but it is actually about the same cost as one hour of labor at the dealership and will pay for itself over and over again.

 Follow along as Mike walks us through the factory service check list for the M8 Softail.

 We might step off the chart here and there but we cover all required service procedures for the Harley M8 Softail.
 Click on each title to go to the video.
 On each video page, at the bottom of the video description you will find a link back to this checklist.
 We will keep adding videos as they come out of editing.

 Milwaukee 8 Oil Drain Plug Location and Removal

 Check Front M8 Softail Tire Pressure and Tread